-Delta completed a 549 line-kilometre VTEM survey in February 2020 and an additional 722 line kilometre highresolution drone magnetic survey in March, 2020 at its Delta-2 project, Chibougamau, Quebec.
+Delta completed a 549 line-kilometre VTEM survey in February 2020 and an additional 722 line kilometre high-resolution drone magnetic survey in March, 2020 at its Delta-2 project, Chibougamau, Quebec.
 Delta also acquired the data from recent VTEM and SpectrEM surveys that covered parts of the property and adjacent area, and merged the surveys for a complete coverage of the Delta-2 property.
-The data is in the final stages of interpretation by geophysicists and Delta geologists.
+The data was interpreted and a minimum of 30 conductors were identified as potential targets for VMS deposits.